 Cycle at your own pace but stay mindful of other road users and always slow down for corners.

 7. Be visible

-Wear reflective clothing when cycling after dark so you can be seen by drivers and pedestrians. 👀
+This is one of the most important cycling tips – wear reflective clothing when cycling after dark!
+This is so you can be seen by drivers and pedestrians. 👀

 Remember to charge your lights or bring spare batteries – cycle lights are a legal requirement at night.
 You should have a white light at the front, a red light at the back, and reflectors. 💡